malyg1n/sql-migrator/README.md

 ```bigquery
 sql-migrator init
 ```
-This command creates the table to store your migrations.
+This command creates table and directory to store your migrations.
 ### Create migration files.
 At the root of the project, you need to run a command with the following signature:
 ```bigquery